Samyan Mitrtown: Facilities

 The 6-storey Samyan Mitrtown Mall has a total rental space of 36,000 m2.
 Among its facilities include the Samyan CO-OP, a 500-seat reading and working space conceptualized in collaboration with Kasikornbank, which is free to the public and open for 24 hours.

 It also has a 24-hour zone which offers several lifestyle services targeting students, workers, foreign tourists and locals with Samyan and its neighboring areas.

 Also part of the complex is the Mitrtown Office Tower which features open space and flexible workspaces, the Triple Y Residence and Triple Y Hotel which offers 516 leasehold condominium units and 102 rooms, respectively.

+Anchors

+Samyan Mitrtown's major retail anchors include: